davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 BKN and Ca-OPX thermometers are likely similar in scale [@Taylor1998].
 In practice, error distributions based on calibration with heterogeneous experimental samples likely form an upper bound on relative errors.
-Within-sample scatter in measured temperatures can be used to estimate the relative error of the thermometer, and the relative performance of different thermometers can be used to assess the recovery of absolute temperatures.
+Within-sample scatter in measured temperatures can be used to estimate the relative error of recovered temperatures, and the relative performance of different thermometers can be used to infer absolute temperatures.

-Within-sample variation in temperatures can be useful in assessing the potential errors in calculated temperatures.
+Within-sample temperature variation can be useful in assessing the potential errors in calculated temperatures.
 The dataset of pyroxene composition measurements is grouped by location for thermometry, with a separate temperature calculated for each individual nearest-neighbor pair of orthopyroxene and clinopyroxene.